What problem is The Canadian Bee Gut Project trying to solve?

 What am I expected to do if I participate?

 Participation within this study is not expected to be time or material-intensive.
-Throughout the study, we expect that participants will take part in a few quick online questionnaires, as well as personally collect bee samples within their beeyards a maximum of three times a year (in the early spring, mid-summer, and late fall).
+Throughout the study, we expect that participants will take part in a few quick online questionnaires, as well as personally collect bee samples within their beeyards a maximum of two times a year, specifically during late fall and early spring.
 Sample collection details and instructions will be given to participants ahead of time, but consists of collecting a few nurse bees from several different colonies and sending them to the University of Guelph through the mail service.

 How long will the study last?

-We expect each participant to be involved with the study for just under two years in order to obtain samples from recruited participants in late fall and early spring.
-We are collecting samples in two consecutive years to account for and also integrate seasonal confounders.
-Between sample collections we expect that participants will not have to devote much time to the study and will be contacted less frequently.
+We expect each participant to be involved with the study for at least one or more sampling cycles (fall + spring timepoints over one season), to allow the consecutive tracking of microbes from the same hives over time.
+Ideally, we aim to collect samples in two consecutive years to account for and also integrate seasonal confounders.
+Between sample collections, participants will not have to devote much time to the study and will be contacted less frequently.